rfeinman/pyBPL/README.md

 pyBPL is a package of tools to implement Bayesian Program Learning (BPL) in Python 3 using PyTorch backend.
 The [original BPL implementation](https://github.com/brendenlake/BPL) was written in MATLAB (see Lake et al. (2015): "Human-level concept learning through probabilistic program induction").
 I'm a Ph.D. student with Brenden Lake and I've developed this library for our [ongoing modeling work](https://lake-lab.github.io/projects/#concept-learning-in-minds-and-machines).
 At the moment, only the forward generative model is complete; inference algorithms are still in the works (contributions welcome!).
+The library is still experimental and under heavy development.

 The key components of this repository are:
 1. A fully-differentiable implementation of BPL character learning tools including symbolic rendering, spline fitting/evaluation, and model scoring (log-likelihoods).